This post may contain affiliate links. Please see our disclosure policy.

 This pistachio tiramisu might just be the best twist on a tiramisu you can make.
-Of course, a classic tiramisu is really a delicious dessert but this nutty, green pistachio tiramisu is just a level above it.
-Imagine thick layers of pistachio mascarpone cream, coffee-soaked lady fingers, drizzled with pistachio cream.
-A few crushed pistachios on top for some texture, it is so good.
+Of course, a classic tiramisu is really a delicious dessert but this nutty, light pistachio tiramisu is arguably a level above it.
+Imagine layers of silky smooth, lightly nutty pistachio mascarpone cream, pillowy coffee-soaked lady fingers, drizzled with sweet pistachio cream.
+A sprinkling of roasted and crushed pistachios on top for some texture, it is so good.

 One of my favourite things about this pistachio tiramisu is all the prep is done in advance, making it the perfect no-bake dessert for special occasions.
 I love to serve this at dinner parties or bring it along as dessert to a gathering since it also travels well as it sits snugly in the dish.
 It really is so delicious with the layers of lady fingers and the pistachio cream.
 The pistachios give it a nutty but delicate flavour throughout.
 This is definitely one to try!